 Meet Dr. Mike

 Dr. Michael Fitzpatrick graduated from Texas Chiropractic College in 1991.
 “Dr. Mike” is married to his high school sweetheart, Diana Bouldin Fitzpatrick.
 Dr. Mike and Diana have three adult children: Megan, Brynn and Matthew.
-They also share two beautiful grandchildren, Adrian and Sofia.
+They also share three beautiful grandchildren, Adrian, Sofia and Sloane.

 Dr. Mike has an extensive background in Chiropractic.
 He received the “Outstanding Intern Award” at graduation and was referred to as the “Gentle Giant” by his instructors.
 Dr. Mike has attended many post grad training events; however, what drives him is the daily application of the art and science of Chiropractic.

 Dr. Mike is an avid golfer.
 He enjoys the occasional hunting or fishing trip.
 Also, to prove you’re never too old to learn something new, Dr. Mike is taking guitar lessons.

 Texas Chiropractic College- Doctorate Degree in Chiropractic 1991

 Specialist in Mechanical Diagnosis & Treatment of the Spine (Using McKenzie Method)

 La Grange Chiropractic Clinic originated in Smithville in the late 1940s.
 It was moved to La Grange in 1949 and changed ownership several times.
 In August 1953, Dr. E. L. Fitzpatrick bought the clinic and moved his wife, Joan, and eldest son, David, to La Grange from Palestine, Texas.
 “Doc,” as he soon became called, and his wife were Michigan natives.
 He had completed chiropractic school in 1951 at Lincoln Chiropractic College in Indianapolis, Indiana.